Heisenberg Model

 [1]:

-!pip install block2==0.5.1 -qq --progress-bar off
+!pip install block2==0.5.2rc13 -qq --progress-bar off --extra-index-url=https://block-hczhai.github.io/block2-preview/pypi/

 Introduction

-In this tutorial we explain how to solve the Heisenberg model using the python interface of block2
+In this tutorial we explain how to solve the Heisenberg model using the python interface of block2.

-) and can generate states with well-defined total spin symmetry, but requires some additional rearrangement of the Hamiltonian terms.
+Second, we can solve the model using the SU2 symmetry (SU2 mode) or U1 symmetry (SGB mode).
+The SU2 symmetry can be more efficient (for large S) and can generate states with well-defined total spin symmetry, but requires some additional rearrangement of the Hamiltonian terms.

-The SGB
+The SGB Mode

 The Hamiltonian is